 Niagara Falls and other attractions draw crowds to Niagara County year-round.
 The county also gets a lot of vehicle traffic from students attending nearby colleges, including Niagara University as well as those visiting from neighboring counties.
 Its location at the northwestern tip of New York State means it does not get much through traffic besides those heading to or coming from Canada.
 The I-190 connects Niagara County to points south.
 It meets with I-90 in the southern part of the county, which provides an express route to Buffalo.
 The LaSalle Expressway takes drivers east and west, going as far as Buffalo and Tonawanda.

-While State Troopers watch the highways closely, it is the local police who issue the most speeding tickets in Niagara County (48.6%); only Erie County and Rensselaer County had a higher proportion of local police-issued speeding tickets.
+While State Troopers watch the highways closely, it is the local police who issue the most speeding tickets in Niagara County (58.5%); only Wyoming County had a higher proportion of local police-issued speeding tickets.

 Hiring a Niagara County Speeding Ticket Lawyer